baptistecottier/advents-of-code/README.md

 - `part_1`: takes the puzlle input returned by `generator` and returns the answer for part one of the challenge
 - `part_2`: takes the puzlle input returned by `generator` and returns the answer for part two of the challenge

-To run a Rust file, the command is:
+To run a Rust file, place yourself in the `Rust_framework` directory and enter following command:

 ```Python
 cargo r --bin <day>
 ```
-while for a Python file, the command is:
+For a Python file, place yourself in the `Python_framework`directory and enter the following command:
 ```python
 python3 main.py <day>
 ```